Research Program on Forecasting

 Previously funded research projects include a three year project on short-run and long-run responses of electricity consumption to climate change and variability for the U.S. Environmental Protection Agency.
 The project was performed in collaboration with scientists at the Johns Hopkins Schools of Engineering and Public Health.
 Other funds have come from the National Park Service.

 The RPF also has a partnership with Federal Forecasters Consortium, an organization of federal employees from all government agencies involved in forecasting.
-The two groups jointly organize a monthly Brown Bag Seminar Series on Forecasting.
+The two groups jointly organize a Brown Bag Seminar Series on Forecasting.

 Recent Forecast Evaluations